AndrewGuerrero/ng-caryll/content/effective_cpp.md

 ```

 > Preceding a name with `typename` is required for the sole purpose of identifying *nested dependent
-> type names*
+> type names*.

-There is one small exception to this rule. `typename` should not precede *nested dependent type
+There's one small exception to this rule. `typename` should not precede *nested dependent type
 names* if they are in a list of base `class`es or as a base `class` identifier in a *member
 initialization list*.